rlundquist3/HaskellNQueens/README.md

 Running the Program:
 --------------------

-You must have ghci or hugs installed to run HaskellNQueens.
+You must have GHC or hugs installed to run HaskellNQueens.

 ```
 $ ghci NQueens.hs